-Journalist and columnist Nuriye Ural, best known for the interviews she conducted with various public opinion leaders, was arrested at 6 a.m. on July 27, 2016 as part of an operation into 47 columnists and executives Zaman newspaper, shut down under Turkey’s State of Emergency.
+Journalist and columnist Nuriye Ural, best known for the interviews she conducted with various public opinion leaders, was arrested at 6 a.m. on July 27, 2016, as part of an operation into 47 columnists and executives of Zaman newspaper, shut down under State of Emergency.

-In her police interrogation, she said she had written against the coup, she was perplexed because she was asked about an article 20 years ago which was being presented as evidence for her link to the coup and that she had no connection to the FETÖ/PDY organization, which is the name given to the Fethullah Gülen network by the Turkish government, which claims that this group was behind the 15 July 2016 coup attempt.
+In her police interrogation, she said she had written against the coup, that she was perplexed because she was asked about an article 20 years ago which was being presented as evidence for her link to the coup and that she had no connection to the FETÖ/PDY organization, which is the name given to the Fethullah Gülen network by the Turkish government, which claims that this group was behind the July 15, 2016, coup attempt.

 The prosecution wants Ural and others to be punished on charges of “membership of the FETÖ/PDY terrorist organization, forming the media leg of the group, attempting to overthrow the Constitutional order, the parliament and the government.”

-The indictment was accepted by the İstanbul 13th High Criminal Court.
+The indictment was accepted by the Istanbul 13th High Criminal Court.
 There are a total of 31 defendants in the case, including former Zaman executive Adil Gülçek, whose file was also merged with the case later.
-The first hearing took place on 18-19 Eylül, 2017 at a courtroom on the Silivri Prison grounds, where the defendants, 22 of whom had been imprisoned for 418 days, appeared before a judge for the first time.
+The first hearing took place on September 18-19, 2017, at a courtroom on the Silivri Prison grounds, where the defendants, 22 of whom had been imprisoned for 418 days, appeared before a judge for the first time.

-Ural, and other defendants who are not in prison, presented their defense statements in the second hearing, held on December 8, 2017.
+Ural and other defendants who are not in prison gave their defense statements in the second hearing, held on December 8, 2017.
 The court ruled at the end of the hearing to release three imprisoned defendants pending further trial.
 It also ruled that an international travel ban imposed on defendants who are not jailed, including Ural, will remain in place.